HaiderAltaf/CS6910_Assignment2/README.md

 - I have also include the commands needed to integrate the __wandb__ __sweep__.
 I have __login__ to wandb account.
 I have already imported the __wandb__, now I am giving the __default values__ of our variable for __sweep__.
 After that I have defined the __wandb run name__ which will be assign to each run.
 Values like __epoch__, __train loss__, __train accuracy__ and __validation accuracy__ are login to wandb.
 - __Saving__ the wandb run and __finishing__ the run

+### Arg parse

+created function __arg_parse()__ to pass the command line arguments.

+- Using argparse, I have define the arguments and options that my program accepts,
+- argparse will run the code, pass arguments from command line and automatically generate help messages.
+- __I have given the defaults values for all the arguments, so code can be run without passing any arguments.__

+Description of various command line arguments

+    --wandb_sweep : Do you want to sweep or not: Enter True or False.
+Default value is False.
+    --wandb_entity : Login username for wandb.
+Default is given but if you are already using wandb, you will be logged in automatically.
+    --wandb_project : name to initialize your run.
+No need to mention if you are just trying the code.
+    --data_augmentation : Data Augmentation: True or False --epochs : Number of Epochs: integer value --batch_size : Batch Size: integer value
+    --dense_layer : Dense Layer size: integer value --activation : Activation function: string value
+    --batch_normalisation : Batch Normalization in each layer: True or False

+### Training our CNN model
+I have created training function called __train_partA.py__.
+We can run the code using command line arguments.
+Or we may also use .ipynb file for partA problem to train the model and test it.
 ### Running the wandb sweep:

 The wandb configuration for sweep: